stefan-bergstein/manuela-visual-inspection/ml/pytorch/README.md

-# Extentd share memory for your notebook
+# Extend share memory for your notebook
 See also [YOLOv5 Transfer Learning on RHODS](https://github.com/rh-aiservices-bu/yolov5-transfer-learning#environment-and-prerequisites)

 PyTorch is internally using shared memory (`/dev/shm`) to exchange data between its internal worker processes.
 However, default container engine configurations limit this memory to the bare minimum, which can make the process exhaust this memory and crash.
-The solution is to manually increase this memory by mounting a specific volume with enough space at this emplacement.
+The solution is to manually increase this memory by mounting a emptyDir volume or to run the model training without PyTorch workers (which will slowdown the training).

 ## Shut down your workbench.
-First, shut down your workbench in the RH-ODS Data Science Project before patching the Notebook manifest
+First, shut down your workbench in the RH-ODS Data Science Project before patching the Notebook manifest.

 ## Find your notebook